mig1984/bashible/README.md

 ```

 Both functions `output_to_var` and `output_to_file` accept options: -1|--stdout, -2|--stderr (or both).
 The `output_to_file` can also --append to it.

-By prefixing with `quiet`, no message will be written on terminal.
+By prefixing a command with `quiet`, no messages will be written on terminal.

 (`is` and `of` are just sugar words, they do actually nothing, but improve readability)

 ## Another example

 A module `template` is loaded.
-A module is a sourceable file in the same directory as `bashible` and adds some more functions.
+The module is a sourceable file expected to be in the same directory as `bashible` is.
+It adds some more functions.

 In this example, the script expects two arguments passed from the commandline ($1, $2), they should not be empty.
 Also an environment variable HOME has to be something.

-The `template` function is very powerful, you can even generate dynamic html with it.
-See examples/template directory.
+The `template` function is very powerful even it has just 18 lines of code.
+You can generate dynamic html with it, see examples/template directory.

 ```bash
 #!/usr/local/bin/bashible